-If you need help writing a pitch or creating the perfect press kit, consider asking us for our thoughts!
+If you need some extra help related to promoting your business, don’t be afraid to reach out!
 By subscribing to our newsletter, you will get once a month useful tips and tricks to help you get started!

 You released an album, and now you want to unleash it on the masses.
 Apart from online distribution, a couple of music videos, you’d like to have some critics listen to it and give their honest opinion about it, perhaps this will grow your audience?
 But how do you approach these music blogs successfully, so […]Read More

 We have been writing all sorts of blog posts about all things marketing, tips, tricks, life hacks etc. Earlier this year we started to have a closer look at some artists who we think you should check out!
 For our second installment, we picked out the Finnish solo musician and producer Joni Säde, known under […]Read More